Domestic Violence Defense Attorney

-An updated domestic violence law went into effect in South Carolina in 2015 that increases potential penalties for a conviction.
-If you’ve been arrested for domestic violence, then you need the help of an experienced domestic violence defense attorney.
+An updated domestic violence law went into effect in South Carolina in 2015 that changed the criminal charge from criminal domestic violence to domestic violence.
+It also increased potential penalties for a conviction.
+If you’ve been arrested for domestic violence, you need the help of an experienced domestic violence defense attorney.

-Nathan Sheldon is an experienced criminal defense attorney.
+Nathan Sheldon is an experienced criminal defense attorney near you.
 As a former prosecutor, he understands how the criminal justice system works and what defense strategies to use in court.
 He is a member of the South Carolina Association of Criminal Defense Lawyers.

 What You Could Happen if You Are Convicted of Domestic Violence